-As a general rule, first generation biofuels are very easily extracted, using conventional technologies.
-Advanced biofuels, however, are often more difficult to extract and use more complex technologies.
-This does not mean that second generation biofuels cannot be burned directly.
-Several second generation biofuels, like switchgrass, are cultivated specifically to act as direct biomass.
+Generally speaking, first-generation biofuels are very easily extracted, using conventional technologies, while advanced biofuels are often more difficult to extract, using more complex technologies.
+This does not mean, however, that second-generation biofuels cannot be used directly.
+Several second-generation biofuels, like switchgrass, are cultivated specifically to act as direct biomass.

-Whether attempting to produce a first or second generation biofuel, it is very important to the success of the endeavor to make certain one fully understands the makeup and availability of the feedstock to be used, the processes which will be involved in the extraction of the feedstock and in the conversion of the feedstock into a biofuel.
+No matter what generation of biofuels is being produced, the success of the endeavor is always to make certain one fully understands the makeup and availability of the feedstock to be used, the processes that will be involved in the extraction of that feedstock, and the technology used in the conversion process of the feedstock into a biofuel.
 There is no substitute for having properly qualified advanced biofuels experts for guidance in these projects.
 Limiting the errors and risks is the name of the game.